ArcKnight01/NURobotics-London-Robot/README.md

 ```
 4. Wire the Hardware

 Follow the pinout summary above to connect sensors, motors, IMU and camera.
+A wiring diagram is contained in the technical document.
 Ensure power supply is stable (typically 5 V logic + 12 V drive) and all grounds are common.

 5. Calibrate Sensors